 If you recognise one or more of these warning signs in a loved one’s behaviour, don’t wait for someone else to do something.

-If you believe someone is considering suicide, the APR approach may help.
-APR stands for:
+If you believe someone is considering suicide, the APR approach may help:

 Calmly and gently try to persuade the person to seek help or to allow you to assist them in getting help.
 Say “Will you go with me to get help?” or “Will you let me assist you to get help?”

 Or ask them to agree not to act on their suicidal thoughts until you’ve arranged help for them.
-If you can’t persuade them to seek help in person straight away remember that Pieta’s Crisis Helpline is open 24 hours day.
+If you can’t persuade them to seek help in person straight away; remember that Pieta’s Crisis Helpline is open 24 hours a day.

-As quickly as you can, refer or guide the person you are concerned about to Pieta (or your doctor or local mental health service).
+As quickly as you can, refer or guide the person you are concerned about to Pieta to your doctor or local mental health service.
 If you can, make the call with them or travel with them to the appointment.

 Signs of Suicide Toolkit

-Download our Know Suicide poster, leaflet, and social media assets to help spread the word on how to support someone who may be in suicidal crisis.
+Download our Know The SIGNs of Suicide digital media assets and help spread the word on how to support someone who may be in a suicidal crisis.